jckuester/lamp-stack-for-aws/README.md

 ./build_amis.sh myaccount 1
 ```

-Packer first launches an EC2 instance, then installs apache2 and php on it, and finally saves
+Packer first launches an EC2 instance, then installs apache2 and PHP on it, and finally saves
 a snapshot of that provisioned instance as an Amazon machine image (AMI).
 This Packer details are configured in the [lamp.json](packer/lamp.json).